 NOTE:

-The procedure is simple, seamless, virtually pain-free and over in 5-15 min – and patients can drive themselves home!
+The procedure is simple, seamless, virtually pain-free and over in

 We apply local anaesthetic to the vasa using a fine needle, with no injections into the testes.
 We make a single opening 2-4mm in size which will close rapidly and heal without the need of stitches using our signature ‘no scalpel’ microKeyhole™ method.